-Research proves that when personalized mobility exercises are combined with hands-on release of tight muscles and joints, patients achieve better outcomes.
+Research proves that when personalized mobility exercises are combined with the hands-on release of tight muscles and joints, patients achieve better outcomes.
 Because of these studies, physiotherapy is now considered the world-class standard.

 Nearly all physical therapists use manual therapy as a part of a patient's care plan.
 But Results exclusively relies on the four principles of manual therapy as the basis for all patient care; plans, progress, ongoing diagnoses, and post-care treatment.